mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 151 - Commented Code/readme.md

 # Context

-Debugging code we tend to comment code to see what happens.
+When debugging code we tend to comment on code to see what happens.

-As a final step, after all our tests pass, we need to remove them following clean code practices.
+As a final step, after all our tests pass, we must remove them following clean code practices.

 # Sample Code